 Business Development and Strategic Partnerships.
 We may collect personal information from individuals and third parties to assess and pursue potential business opportunities.

 Information Collected Automatically or From Others

 Automatic Data Collection.
 We may collect certain information automatically when you use the Services including information collected when you search for a Fenwick professional, open a client alert, view a video, publication or blog and use our Services.
-This information may include your Internet protocol (IP) address and inferred information such as company, area code, postal code and country; user settings; cookie identifiers and similar technology; mobile carrier; mobile advertising and other unique identifiers; details about your browser, operating system or device; location information such as inferred metro area and city; Internet service provider; pages that you visit before, during and after using the Services including information about the links you click, and other information about how you use the Services.
+This information may include your Internet protocol (IP) address and inferred information such as company, area code, postal code and country; user settings; cookie identifiers and similar technology; mobile carrier; mobile advertising and other unique identifiers; details about your browser, operating system or device information; location information and inferred metro area and city); and Internet service provider.
+We may also automatically collect information regarding your use of our Services, such as pages that you visit before, during and after using the Services including information about the links you click, the types of content you interact with, the frequency and duration of your activities, and other information about how you use the Services.
 Information we collect may be associated with accounts and other devices.